-Finding The Best Patch Cables For Pedalboards is easier than you think.
+The 5 Best Patch Cables For Pedalboards - Ranked

 There’s nothing worse than turning your amp on at a gig, only to find out there’s no sound coming from your guitar or pedal board.
 You’re running your guitar through your expensive pedal board setup and now you’ve got 10 minutes to hunt down & replace the one bad patch cable that’s ruining everything.

 Of course, this entire situation could have been avoided if you had the right patch cables in the first place.

 It turns out that some patch cables are just made poorly with cheap components.
 There’s nothing wrong with cheap cables really if you’re just going to be practicing at home and jamming by yourself, why not get some cheap cables?
 The stakes are not very high if you’re a bedroom musician and you have to diagnose some sound issues.

 However, if you’re a gigging musician, or even a studio session player then you’ve got to have the best patch cables for your pedal board.
 You require a rig that’s always up and running, because you can’t afford to miss a golden opportunity to perform just because your patch cables decide to fail.

 In our opinion, Hosa low-profile patch cables are the absolute best because of their slim design & proven track record.
 If you’re a complete pedal junkie, and need all the room you can get on your board, then Hosa’s are for you because you can place your pedals closer than ever thanks to the ‘pancake jacks’ on the ends of the cable.

 As you can see, the connectors on the Hosa cables are a ‘low-profile’ design so they don’t stick out as much as the bulkier right-angle patch cables that most companies manufacture.

 We’ve also found that the Hosa’s tend to fit extra snug into your pedal’s input.
 You can definitely feel the quality & heart that goes into each Hosa cable, which makes them an absolute treat to use on your pedal board.